ItalyStrap/theme-json-generator/README.md

 ## Changelog

-Until the first stable version is released BC breaks may occur.
+Until the first stable version is released, BC breaks may occur.

 [🆙](#table-of-contents)